 One notable aspect of life in the Village of Tenryumura in Nagano Prefecture, in addition to being a rural mountain village with one of the highest rates of depopulation in Japan, is its challenging and complex history during and before World War II—and how the residents have coped with the war memories over time.

-NEW summer 2021: Service and Learning in Partner Institution Communities
+NEW as of summer 2021: Service and Learning in Partner Institution Communities

 These project opportunities are currently under development.
 Summer 2021 participants will be engaged in finalizing as well as implementing project plans.